 DShot is a new communication protocol between flight controller (FC) and ESC, substitute to Oneshot and Multishot.
 DShot stands for Digital Shot.

 The project is developed by Flyduino in collaboration with Betaflight.
-Many might be surprised by how fast things are moving forward: Multishot has only just been implemented and adopted by the mini quad FPV community, and now there is already a newer, better technology a few months later.
+Many would be surprised by how fast things are moving forward: Multishot has only just been implemented and adopted by the mini quad FPV community, and now there is already a newer, better technology a few months later.

 Learn about other existing ESC Protocols: